CallmeTeeNDT/Computing-Modelling-AC-DC-converter-using-uncontrolled-rectifier-and-DC-DC-chopper/README.md

 # Computing-Modelling-AC-DC-converter-using-uncontrolled-rectifier-and-DC-DC-chopper
 This is a small project which both I and my friends do in "Power Electronics" class.
-In this project, we use Matlab to stimulate the result.

-The problem, calculation and data are taken from the file Final Report of Power Electronics.docx
+During the period of social distancing brought on by the COVID-19 pandemic, traditional classroom activities, including final examinations, were significantly disrupted.
+As a result, our lecturer proposed an alternative assessment method by coordinating with the school to replace the standard final exam with a small-scale project that allowed students to apply theoretical knowledge to a practical context.
+Based on the topics we had studied throughout the Power Electronics course, our lecturer assigned us a relevant and thought-provoking project that aligned closely with the course objectives.

+In the document titled Final Report of Power Electronics.docx, the structure of the report is designed to clearly present the problem statement at the beginning, providing readers with a context for the challenge being addressed.
+This is then followed by a comprehensive solution that includes a detailed system model and simulation.
+To verify the effectiveness and accuracy of the proposed solution, I utilized MATLAB as the primary tool for conducting simulations and analyzing system performance under various conditions.